 We will engage in a candid discussion about all things phonathon.
 Starting from the dock by reviewing the basic techniques, we’ll venture out to discuss and tackle the storms we’ve faced along the way.
 Then we’ll explore deeper waters with emerging trends and new ideas.
 Come prepared to explore fresh ways to redefine call center success for the next century – or at least until the next major wave.

-Digital Marketing and Social Media The world has gone digital are you ready?
-In this session we will discuss how to integrate digital tools and social media into your annual giving plan.
-As we fight for the attention of our donors and constituents, it is important for annual giving programs to consider the multiple ways our communities interact with the organizations that they hold most dear.
-The creative use of digital marketing and social campaigns can help to fortify existing multi-channel marketing, solicitation and stewardship efforts.
+Digital and Social Media Engagement The world has gone digital.
+Are you ready?
+In this session, we will discuss how to integrate digital tools, social media, and evocative storytelling into your annual giving plan.
+As we fight for the attention of our donors and constituents, annual giving programs need to consider the multiple ways our communities interact with the organizations that they hold most dear.
+The creative use of digital marketing and social campaigns can help to fortify existing multi-channel marketing, solicitation, and stewardship efforts.

 11:45 AM – 1:30 PM Lunch on your own